nkueng/travelblog/vancouver/van3.md

 ![](./imgs/van3/van3_13.jpg)
 Coveted spots around the fire.

 Back on campus, our term was nearing its end.
 On the very last day of classes, UBC had one last highlight ready for us.
 Overnight, workers had set up a stage on the main square where later that day the _Block Party_ was going to happen.
 The exchange community, however, decided that our party should start way earlier.
 Hence, some of us met as early as 9 AM to start fueling their motors.
 I had to stay (semi-) sober for a project presentation in the early afternoon before I could join the fun.
 For lack of a better measure, the police tolerated our outdoor party.
 At some point, people started moving over to the official fest, but not everyone made it there.
 After some queuing, we finally got in – sober again.
-To our shock, beers were sold out as early as 7 PM, which didn't help much in enduring _Tyga's_ concert.
+To our shock, beers were sold out as early as 7 PM.
+This didn't help much in enduring _Tyga's_ concert.

 ![](./imgs/van3/van3_13_1.jpg)
 The _Block Party_, a concert right on campus.